mulderp/mulderp.github.com/_posts/2014-04-04-first-week-as-freelancer.md

 Last, the first questions on accounting and taxes popped up.
 There are a number of tools such as [Quaderno](http://getquaderno.com/), [Moneybird](http://moneybird.com) and other that help you with invoices.
 So far, I seem to have a good accountant who can help me understanding the language of the tax office.

 So, what are your experiences on selling consulting hours?
 What marketing do you do?

+## Inspirations

+* Part of this post was inspired by discussions with [Graham Clark](http://www.grahamclarkphoto.com/3-essential-marketing-tactics-photographers/).
+As creatives, photographers have to solve similar problems, as software developers need to do.